Logo

 What constitutes sexual harassment?

-Sexual harassment occurs in many different ways, and if you have felt pressured or bribed in a sexual nature, you should seek legal advice.
-The harasser may use explicit means to communicate their agenda, but other times it can be much more subtle.
-Any instance of unwanted physical contact, sexual advances, or verbal comments may be considered sexual harassment, and you may be entitled to seek rightful compensation for your frustration.
-The inappropriate conduct will be considered sexual harassment if it impacts your future employment opportunities, interferes with your ability to conduct work, or creates a threatening, unfriendly, or offensive work conditions.
+Sexual harassment occurs in many different ways.
+If you have felt pressured or bribed in a sexual nature, you should seek legal advice.
+The harasser may use explicit means to communicate their agenda.
+But other times, it can be much more subtle.
+Any unwanted physical contact, sexual advances, or verbal comments may be sexual harassment.
+You may be entitled to seek rightful compensation for your frustration.
+The inappropriate conduct will be considered sexual harassment if it impacts your future employment opportunities, interferes with your ability to conduct work, or creates threatening, unfriendly, or offensive work conditions.

 Does time impact a sexual harassment claim?

-Time is a sensitive factor for all legal cases, and you must first file a notice with the Equal Employment Opportunity Commission within 180 days of the offense.
+Time is a sensitive factor for all legal cases.
+You must first file a notice with the Equal Employment Opportunity Commission within 180 days of the offense.
 You may have up to 300 days to file your claim if the incident can also be distinguished as discrimination in the workplace.
-The claim can be dismissed, even if it is filed one day late, and the court will move on.
+The claim can be dismissed, even if filed one day late.
 If you have been experiencing sexual harassment in the workplace, contact The Benton Law Firm today so we can help.

 What is quid pro quo in terms of sexual harassment?

-The term quid pro quo is a Latin phrase that means “this for that”, and in general, it refers to a person of authority using their position within the company to exchange professional benefits for sexual favors.
-The offer can be made verbatim or with sexual implications, and the person in power usually entices their victims with the opportunity to be hired, get a promotion, or save their job.
-Quid pro quo can also apply to situations outside of work and applies to anyone continually offering to trade their help in return for sexual acts.
+Quid pro quo is a Latin phrase that means “this for that.”
+Generally, it refers to a person of authority using their position within the company to exchange professional benefits for sexual favors.
+The offer can be made verbatim or with sexual implications.
+The person in power usually entices their victims with promises to be hired, get a promotion, or save their job.
+Quid pro quo can also apply to situations outside of work.
+It applies to anyone continually offering to trade their help in return for sexual acts.

-What if there was no physical contact, only dirty comments and inappropriate jokes?
+What if there was no physical contact, dirty comments, and inappropriate jokes?

-Sexual harassment does not have to involve touching because words alone can create an uncomfortable atmosphere that negatively affects your ability to work.
-For example, if your supervisor is regularly making comments about your appearance, asking you out on dates, and trying to sleep with you, this would be considered harassment.
-Coworkers that are always discussing sexual topics in the workplace, refer to other people as objects for sex, and refuse to stop are also committing sexual harassment.
-Sexual advances and personal conduct directed towards you that is of a sexual or sexist nature can be intimidating, and the law protects people from this form of constant abuse.
-Employers are required to investigate claims of verbal harassment and put a stop to it.
+Sexual harassment does not have to involve touching.
+Because words alone can create an uncomfortable atmosphere that negatively affects your ability to work.
+For example, if your supervisor regularly comments about your appearance.
+If he or she constantly asks you out on dates and tries to sleep with you, this would be considered harassment.
+Coworkers always discussing sexual topics in the workplace, referring to other people as objects for sex, and refusing to stop are also committing sexual harassment.
+Sexual advances and personal conduct directed towards you that is of a sexual or sexist nature can be intimidating.
+The law protects people from this form of constant abuse.
+Employers are required to investigate claims of verbal harassment and stop it.

 What should I do if I’ve been wrongly accused of sexual harassment?

-The best thing to do in this case is to speak with an attorney early in the process of being accused.
-Your employer is obligated to take action to prevent sexual harassment from taking place during the company’s hours of operation, and they must investigate the claim that was made against you.
-If they decide that harassment did take place, then they may take actions ranging from a verbal warning to terminating your employment.
-Your personal opinion that nothing inappropriate took place does not have legal standing, and an attorney can help you understand all of your options to better protect yourself.
+In this case, the best thing to do is to speak with an attorney early in the process of being accused.
+Your employer is obligated to take action to prevent sexual harassment from taking place during the company’s hours of operation.
+They must investigate the claim that was made against you.
+If they decide that harassment occurred, they may take actions ranging from a verbal warning to terminating your employment.
+Your opinion that nothing inappropriate took place does not have legal standing.
+An attorney can help you understand your options to protect yourself better.

 If you or someone you care about has been the victim of sexual harassment, you do not have to deal with the aftermath alone.
-We have dedicated years to defending families in Fort Worth from sexual harassment offenders, and we are ready to help you.
-Our team of passionate attorneys realizes the situation that was forced upon you, and we have the experience you need to hold the other party accountable for their repulsive actions.
-Don’t settle for less and work with a casual law firm.
-You need the stellar legal counsel that The Benton Law Firm provides for all of our clients, and we want to fight on your behalf.
+We have dedicated years to defending families in Fort Worth from sexual harassment offenders.
+We are ready to help you.
+Our team of passionate attorneys realizes the situation that was forced upon you.
+We have the experience to hold the other party accountable for their repulsive actions.
+Don’t settle for less, and work with a casual law firm.
+You need the stellar legal counsel that The Benton Law Firm provides our clients, and we want to fight on your behalf.
 Call us at (817) 935-8000 to speak to a trusted representative, and we will evaluate your case for free.
-There is no risk and time is a factor, so contact us today.
+There is no risk, and time is a factor, so contact us today.

 Ready to get the help you deserve?
 Call (817) 935-8000 or